 In 2017 Tjaarda became one of the very few KFPS stallions to earn the Elite predicate.
 He is currently the only stallion standing in North America with this predicate and the only stallion in the world who is actually DOUBLE ELITE.
 There are 2 ways the KFPS has deemed possible to have the Elite predicate added to the stallions name. #1 is to have successfully competed and earned enough points to qualify for the SPORT predicate in 3 disciplines.
 Tjaarda already accomplished this in 2015. #2 is to have competed successfully with 5+ scores at FEI dressage.
 Tjaarda, with his rider Ellisa Kroll accomplished this in June of 2017 at Prix St. George, where Ellisa also completed all the requirements to earn her Silver Medal from USDF.

-EVA status: Tjaarda was tested for EVA and has been confirmed as a carrier of the virus in his semen. (tested by Gluck Equine Research center; University of Kentucky – February 29, 2016 semen and blood sample.
+EVA status: May 18, 2018 We are pleased to announce that after repeat testing Dr. Peter Timoney has informed us that Tjaarda is NO LONGER a carrier of EVA.
+He has cleared the virus from his semen!
+Tjaarda was tested in 2016 for EVA and was confirmed as a carrier of the virus in his semen. (tested by Gluck Equine Research center; University of Kentucky – February 29, 2016 semen and blood sample.
 Vaccinated with ARVAC, Zoetis by Jim Connell, DVM.
 This carrier status may or may not be temporary and we will have Tjaarda retested periodically.
 Mares bred to Tjaarda should have their blood tested to see if they already have antibodies to EVA.
 If they do not have any antibodies they should be vaccinated with the vaccine for EVA (ARVAC, Zoetis) at least 21 days prior to being bred to Tjaarda.

 Peter J. Timoney, MVB, MS, PhD, FRCVS from the Gluck Research Center, University of Kentucky is the O.I.E.
 Designated World Expert on Equine Viral Arteritis as well as Equine Rhinopneumonitis and is a great resource for more information on Equine Arteritis Virus.
 Credentials and contact information for Dr. Timoney can be found here: https://equine.ca.uky.edu/person/peter-timoney